scenerystack/community/docs/community/join.md

 ## [Chat](https://matrix.to/#/#scenerystack:matrix.org)

 Join our chat!
-We have synchronized Slack and Matrix channels for the community to discuss and collaborate.
-Slack is on the free tier, so message history is limited However, all history can be found on the Matrix server.
-Choose whichever platform you prefer:
+We have a Matrix channel for the community to discuss and collaborate:

 - [Join our Matrix server](https://matrix.to/#/#scenerystack:matrix.org) (Element.io client recommended)